YasmineHamdy/padchest-r2gen/README.md

 For `MIMIC-CXR`, you can download the dataset from [here](https://drive.google.com/file/d/1DS6NYirOXQf8qYieSVMvqNwuOlgAbM_E/view?usp=sharing) and then put the files in `data/mimic_cxr`.

+For 'PadChest' you can request download from https://bimcv.cipf.es/bimcv-projects/padchest/

 ## Run on IU X-Ray

 Run `bash run_iu_xray.sh` to train a model on the IU X-Ray data.